-The above measures will ensure the development is not located on land subject to either an extreme bush fire hazard level or construction standards applicable to BAL 40 or BAL FZ.
+The above measures will ensure proposed dwellings are not located in areas of 'Extreme' bush fire hazard or require BAL 40 or BAL FZ construction standards under AS 3959-2009.
 This meets performance criteria for development location (Element 1) by adopting acceptable solution A1.1.